Josh Adams

 • Russia - Avtodor Saratov (2016–2017) | Turkey - Anadolu Efes (2017–2018), Beşiktaş (2018) | China - Shanxi (2018) | Spain - Unicaja ( 2019–2020), Virtus Bologna (2020–2021) | Slovenia - Cedevita Olimpija (2022-2023)

-On August 14, 2018, Adams signed a one-year deal with the Shanxi Brave Dragons of the Chinese Basketball Association.
-On November 4, 2018, Adams recorded a career-high 34 points, along with six rebounds, and five assists in a 101–88 loss to the Shanghai Sharks.
+In August 2018, Adams signed a one-year deal with the Shanxi Brave Dragons of the Chinese Basketball Association.
+He had an explosive campaign, averaging 26.4 points, 5.4 rebounds, and 4.8 assists across 15 games.
+On November 4, 2018, he notched a career-high 34 points, six rebounds, and five assists against the Shanghai Sharks.

 COLLEGE